 The Eugenics Record Office and its publication Eugenical News provided the structure and the voice to popularize and promote eugenics among the American public.

 Davenport’s leadership, combined with his connections to great early American fortunes and his recruitment of Harry Laughlin as the Superintendent of the Eugenics Record Office at Cold Spring Harbor, made the American eugenics crusade a formidable social movement.

-The majority of resources of the Eugenics Record Office and the American eugenics movement were focused on two campaigns: restriction of the immigration of the “unfit” into the United States and the forced sterilization of degenerates who were American citizens.
+The majority of resources of the Eugenics Record Office and the American eugenics movement were focused on two campaigns: restriction of the immigration of the "unfit" into the United States and the forced sterilization of "degenerates" who were American citizens.
 Both of these campaigns were quite successful.
 In the 1920s, immigration to the United States was sharply curtailed.
-Sterilization of the eugenically unfit was promoted with great success, resulting in the passage of numerous state statutes and the sterilization of over 60,000 American citizens.
+Sterilization of the "eugenically unfit" resulted in the passage of numerous state statutes and the sterilization of over 60,000 American citizens.

 As the wave of new adherents to the eugenic cause increased, the movement took on an almost religious or spiritual character.
 Charles Davenport, Director of the Eugenics Record Office, came to realize the need for a canon or dogma for the movement and developed the Eugenics Creed.
 The creed underwent some minor modifications over time, but it remained the central doctrine of the eugenics crusade.

 - I believe in striving to raise the human race to the highest plane of social organization, of cooperative work and of effective endeavor.

 - I believe that I am the trustee of the germ plasm that I carry; that this has been passed on to me through thousands of generations before me; and that I betray the trust if (that germ plasm being good) I so act as to jeopardize it, with its excellent possibilities, or, from motives of personal convenience, to unduly limit offspring.